 This then was Abraham’s dilemma.
 Perhaps it was preferable not to fulfill God’s command to circumcise himself.
 On the personal level, Abraham would lose the spiritual benefits of the mitzvah, but the benefit to the entire world might very well outweigh his own personal loss.

 Mamrei advised Abraham not to make calculations regarding a direct command from God.
 God’s counsel and wisdom certainly transcend the limited wisdom of the human mind.

-For his sage advice, Mamrei was rewarded midah kneged midah (in like measure).
-Since Mamrei respected the ultimate importance of God’ commands, placing them above human reasoning, he was honored with the revelation of divine prophecy on his property.
+For his sage advice, Mamrei was rewarded in like measure, midah kneged midah.
+Since Mamrei respected the ultimate importance of God’s commands, placing them above human reasoning, he was honored with the revelation of divine prophecy on his property.

 In fact, Abraham’s fears of isolation were realized.
 From the time of Isaac’s birth, people began to avoid him.
 Abraham himself sent away the children of his concubines “from before his son Isaac” (Gen. 25:6), and God commanded him to send away Ishmael.

 All of this was the Divine plan.
 God wanted Abraham to concentrate his energies in educating Isaac.
 For in Isaac resided the seed for repairing and completing the entire world.
 It was necessary, however, to first nurture the initial sanctity of the Jewish people.
 The enlightenment and elevation of the world that Abraham so desired would be realized through the spiritual influence of his children.